thwu1/rllm/rllm/sdk/proxy/plan.md

 2. **Tracing Middleware**
    - Implement a LiteLLM proxy middleware (FastAPI dependency) that:
-     - Extracts session/metadata headers injected by the SDK (e.g., `X-RLLM-Session`, `X-RLLM-Metadata`).
+     - Parses the metadata slug embedded in the routed path (see Metadata Slug Contract) and rewrites the ASGI scope back to the vanilla OpenAI path.
+     - Stashes the decoded metadata dict on `request.state.rllm_metadata` and injects a monotonic `x-sequence-id` header so downstream callbacks can attribute every request without assuming fixed metadata keys.
      - Adds sampling flags to the outgoing request (`logprobs`, `top_logprobs`, `return_prompt`, `return_token_ids`—names vary by provider, so map accordingly).
      - Measures latency across the upstream call.
      - After receiving the response, collects:
        - Prompt text (from request) and completion content.
        - Token IDs and logprobs when provided.
        - Usage statistics.
-     - Calls `LLMTracer.log_llm_call(...)` with the assembled payload.
+     - Calls `LLMTracer.log_llm_call(...)` directly with the assembled payload plus the metadata dict from `request.state`.

 3. **Context Propagation**
    - SDK updates:
-     - Inject session metadata into HTTP headers so the proxy can retrieve them.
-(Re-use the existing episodic context helpers.)
-     - Default the OpenAI base URL to `http://<proxy-host>:<port>/v1`.
+     - Resolve the metadata slug lazily on every request: the wrapped OpenAI client reads the current session contextvars, serializes them, and issues the call against `http://<proxy-host>:<port>/meta/{slug}/v1`.
+A single client instance can therefore serve multiple sessions without re-instantiation.
+     - Fall back to the plain proxy URL (`…/v1`) when no session is active so production traffic can route through the proxy without attribution.

 4. **Testing Strategy**
    - Unit-test middleware logic with mocked LiteLLM request/response objects.